andreasgruener/homebridge-awesome-http-sensor/README.md

 # Homebridge Plugin for HTTP based lights and switches

-This is a Homebridge platform plugin and can be used to incorporate HTTP based lights and switches.
-The plugin supports any number of switches.
+This is a Homebridge platform plugin and can be used to incorporate HTTP based sensors for doors/windows.
+The plugin supports any number of sensors.
 It features easy configuration.

 ## Configuration

-The plugin assumes that your lights and switches exposes three URLs:
+The plugin assumes that your sensor exposes three URLs:
 - Status - this url returns the status of your light or switch
-- Turn light on - this url turns your light on
-- Turn light off

 # Getting started